Visiting the Long Tan Cross?

 The Long Tan Cross is one of only two memorials to foreign adversaries that have been permitted by the Vietnamese Government.
 The site is not on public land and access is restricted by local authorities.
 The Local authorities have appointed the AVVRG as custodians of the site.

-In August 2016, a number of Australians, some of whom live in Vietnam, undertook activities involving the Cross and the Battle of Long Tan which abused the Vietnamese sensitivities.
+From the webmaster: In August 2016, a number of Australians, some of whom live in Vietnam, undertook activities involving the Cross and the Battle of Long Tan which abused the Vietnamese sensitivities.
 For that reason, access to the site is currently denied and may not be available for ANZAC Day.

 Australia's Department of Foreign Affairs and Trade are currently in negotiations with the Vietnamese Government to have access to the Cross restored at some level.